phpspec/prophecy/README.md

 #### Predictions

 `shouldBeCalled()` method here assigns `CallPrediction` to our method prophecy.
 Predictions are delayed behavior check for your prophecies.
-You see, during entire lifetime of your doubles, Prophecy records every single call you're making against it inside your code.
+You see, during the entire lifetime of your doubles, Prophecy records every single call you're making against it inside your code.
 After that, Prophecy can use collected information to check if it matches defined predictions.
 You can assign prediction to method prophecy using